a347807131/blog/source/_posts/读书笔记系列：The-Great-Gatsby.md

 - Just as Daisy's house had aways seemed to his more mysterious and than other houses, so his idea of the city itself, even though she was gone from it, was pervaded with a melancholy beauty.

 - [ ] He left, feeling that if he had searched harder, he might have found her——that he was leavig her behind.

-- [ ] The track curved and now it was going away from th sun, which, as it sank lower, seemed to spread itself in benediction over the vanishing city where she had drawn her breath.
-He stretched out his hand desperately as if to snatch only a wisp of air, to save a fragment of the spot that she had made lovely for him.
-But it was all going by too fast now for his blurred eyes and he knew that he had lost that part of it, the freshest and the best, forever.

 - "They're a rotten crowd,"I shouted across the lawn.
 "You're worth the whole damn bunch put together."